garyfleming/apis-for-decades/apis.md

 ![](images/sloth-tree.jpg)

 ^ It's fine to use domain specific verbs and nouns to describe affordances.
-It's okay to expect agents to only understand the controls you're offering alongside the information if thye understand the domain itself.
+It's okay to expect agents to only understand the controls you're offering alongside the information if they understand the domain itself.
+You can't expect a sloth to understand killing dragons, but they do understand trees.

 ---